logigator/logigator/src/help/en/user-defined.md

 # User Defined Components - Subcircuits

 You can create subcircuits/components and use it in larger circuits.
-You can also modify the amount of inputs and outputs of the subcircuit.
+The amount of inputs and outputs of the subcircuit can be modified.

 <div class="rows">